kadirakyuz54/Weigthing-Survey-Data-with-Alteryx/README.md

 # Weigthing-Survey-Data-with-Alteryx
-I illustrate the process of weighting (‘raking’) survey data and conducting a linear regression-weighted least squares analysis with Alteryx.
+In this project, I illustrate the process of weighting (‘raking’) survey data and conducting a linear regression-weighted least squares analysis with Alteryx.

 Overview of Use Case: